fenguoerbian/IVGC/README.md

 # IVGC
-Efficient two-step procedure to achieve variable selection and estimation under an IV regression framework by incorporating considerable correlation information between variables.
+Efficient two-step procedure to achieve variable selection and estimation under an IV regression framework by incorporating gene network information.
 The method is applicable in both low and high dimensional situations and the cyclical coordinate descent algorithm is used to solve them.

 # Usage
     IVGC-manual.pdf ---------------- Details of the usage of the package.